Check this post, If you want to understand what is an interrupt.

 If multiple interrupts of different priority level are received simultaneously then high priority interrupt is serviced first.
 If requests of the same priority level are received simultaneously, an internal polling sequence determines which request is to be serviced, Thus within each priority level is a second priority structure determined by the polling sequence.
 Polling sequence is shown in table below.

 |5||Serial communication interrupt||Lowest|

-Combination of IP register and polling sequence gives unique priorities to all 5 interrupts in 8051 microcontroller.
-If all bits in IP register are cleared then external interrupt INT0 will have highest priority, timer 0 will be next and serial communication interrupt will have lowest priority.
+A combination of Interrupt Priority (IP) register and polling sequence gives unique priorities to all 5 interrupts in the 8051 microcontrollers.
+If all bits in Interrupt Priority (IP) register are cleared then external interrupt INT0 will have highest priority, timer 0 will be next and serial communication interrupt will have lowest priority.
 If multiple interrupts are triggered at same time, then the interrupts are serviced according to priority.
-For instance, if external hardware interrupt INT1 and external hardware interrupt INT0 are triggered at exactly same time, then external hardware interrupt INT0 will be serviced first.
+For instance, if external hardware interrupt INT1 and external hardware interrupt INT0 are triggered at exactly the same time, then external hardware interrupt INT0 will be serviced first.

-Upon reset, all interrupts are disabled (masked), meaning that none will be responded to by the microcontroller if they are activated.
+Upon reset, all interrupts are disabled (masked), meaning that the microcontroller will respond to none if any activated.
 The interrupts must be enabled by software in order for the microcontroller to respond to them.
 There is a register called IE (interrupt enable) that is responsible for enabling (unmasking) and disabling (masking) the interrupts.

-In 8051 microcontroller, interrupts can be enabled or disabled by setting or clearing corresponding bits in Interrupt Enable (IE) Register.
-Also all interrupts can be enabled or disabled globally using EA bit in IE register.
+In the 8051 microcontroller, interrupts can be enabled or disabled by setting or clearing corresponding bits in Interrupt Enable (IE) Register.
+Also all interrupts can be enabled or disabled globally using EA bit in Interrupt Enable (IE) register.